aschuerch/Microbial-Genomics-2018/_episodes/10-sequence-assembly.md

 This creates a session with the name ‘assembly’

 As you work, this session will stay active until you close this session.
-Even if you work on something else, the jobs you start in this session will run till completion.
+Even if you log out or work on something else, the jobs you start in this session will run until completion.

 ## Sequence assembly

-We will talk about sequence assembly in a separate [lecture](../data/lectureAssembly.pdf)

 The assembler we will run is SPAdes.
 SPAdes generates a final assembly from multiple kmers.
 A list of kmers is automatically selected by SPAdes using the maximum read length of the input data, and each individual kmer contributes to the final assembly.
 If desired, a list of kmers can be specified with the -k flag which will override automatic kmer selection.